-The popular summer seminar series, now in its 33rd year, continues this year with the following lineup:
+The popular summer seminar series, now in its 33rd year, continues this year with the following lineup (see below for individual program info) :

-Thursday, July 6th at 10:30 am: Dr. Doug Simon--Thoughts on American Foreign Policy Join us as Dr. Simon explores and explains developments in U.S. foreign policy and the ramifications for the world.
-Monday, July 10th at 1pm: Gordon Chang--Trump and China: War or Peace in Asia It's out with engagement and in with confrontation.
-Will President Trump's new approach ensure peace, or trigger war?
+Thursday, July 6th at 10:30 am: Dr. Doug Simon--Thoughts on American Foreign Policy Dr. Doug Simon, Emeritus Professor of Political Science at Drew University, explores and explains developments in U.S. foreign policy, with emphasis on President Trump's first few months in Office.
+Monday, July 10th at 1pm: Gordon Chang--Trump and China: War or Peace in Asia It's out with engagement and in with confrontation, and bewildered Chinese leaders have yet to develop a response.
+Will President Trump's new approach ensure peace, or trigger war in Asia?
+This popular and articulate speaker examines the situation.
 Thursday, July 13th at 10:30am: Daniel Rose--Milton Hershey: The Man who Reinvented Chocolate Mr. Rose will present a savory confection of dreams, drive, struggle, failure, and successful capitalism as he examines the life of Milton Hershey and his pursuit of chocolate.
-Monday, July 17th at 1pm: Linda Barth--The Garden State: Where Ideas Grow Join us as Linda Barth presents and discusses popular and innovative inventions from New Jersey.
+Monday, July 17th at 1pm: Linda Barth--The Garden State: Where Ideas Grow Linda Barth holds a presentation of the stories behind the many useful, fun, and even silly popular and innovative inventions and their New Jersey roots.
 Thursday, July 20th at 10:30am: S.J.Rozan--Categorization and its Discontents: Why Genre Matters

-Join us to hear this award-winning author speak on the topic of mysteries, fiction, and the meaning of genre writing.
+Sometimes there is a fine line between writing genres.
+Ever wonder how it's drawn and why it matters?
+Find out as this award-winning author speaks on the topic of mysteries, fiction, and the meaning of genre writing.
 Monday, July 24th at 1pm: Dr. Michael Norris--Medieval Masterpieces of the Met's Cloisters

-USGA member, Kim Gianetti, will speak about the game of golf and the USGA museum's holdings.
+The powerful and influential often meet to play.
+Networking?
+Sharing points of view?
+USGA events coordinator, Kim Gianetti, will speak about the old game and the USGA museum's holdings.
 Monday, July 31st at 1pm: Dr. Gillian Hettinger-- Living in a Muslim World: A Woman's Perspective

-Dr. Gillian Hettinger teaches at William Paterson University.
-She will cover aspects of life for women in the Muslim Nations, and her experiences of day to day life there.
+Share in the personal experiences of Gillian Hettinger as she lived in the Muslim world, her initial impressions, day-to-day encounters, and lasting memories.
+Dr. Hettinger teaches at William Paterson University.
 Thursday, August 3rd at 10:30am: Dr. Randall Westbrook-- The Art and Politics of the Harlem Renaissance

-Join us as Dr. Westbrook, who teaches at FDU, explores this fascinating subject.
+Dr. Westbrook, who teaches at FDU, explores the fascinating subject of the cultural, social, and artistic explosion that took place in Harlem, NY, in the 1920s..
 Monday, August 7th at 1pm: Dr. William Gutsch--Adventures under the Northern Lights

-In this richly illustrated talk, astronomer and photographer, Dr. William Gutsch, will show examples, and explain these dazzling natural light displays.
+In this richly illustrated talk, astronomer and photographer, Dr. William Gutsch, will show examples, and explain how explosive eruptions on the Sun and holes in the solar atmosphere can lead to these dazzling natural light displays in the northern and southern night skies.

 The seminars are free and open to the public.
 No registration required.
 Attend as many as you like.